WyoBio/Wyoming-Computational-Biology-Workshop/README.md

 cat featurecounts.txt | cut -f1,7- | less
 ```

-##### Learning objectives
-- Expression estimation for known genes and transcripts
-- Differential expression methods
-- Downstream interpretation of expression and differential estimates

-##### Preparation
-- Login to your southpass account with ARCC using this link: https://southpass.arcc.uwyo.edu/pun/sys/dashboard
-- Click on Beartooth Xfce Desktop.
-This will take you to resource request form.
--
 ### Parallel Processing

 We are working with a small number of samples specifically prepared to study chromosome 22.
 In a real-world analysis, you will typically have much larger datasets, and aligning a single file can take hours, while aligning all files could take days.
 To expedite this process, we will employ parallel processing.

 We'll use the same example dataset and run it using parallel processing.
 First, we'll create a script that generates the `hisat2` alignment commands for all the files you need to align.
 These commands will be saved in a file named `cmd.list`, which we will then use to run all the alignment commands in parallel.

 #### Generating list of hisat2 commands

 You can use the following script by pasting it into any text editor (vi or nano) and saving it as a .bash file.
 For this session, it has been provided as `hisat2_cmd.bash`.
 This script automates the generation of alignment commands for RNA-seq data using hisat2 and samtools.

 ```bash